Coming Soon: City Cider 2018!

 *Food & drink tickets will be available for purchase on event day.

-Fun for kids including children’s songs, potato sack races, face painting, and more!
+Fun for kids including children’s songs, potato sack races, face painting, an arborist experience, art-making, and more!

 Plan your visit to the City Cider festival by TTC, GO Transit, walking, or driving.

 Parking: Casa Loma, George Brown & Toronto Archives.

 *City Cider cannot guarantee parking spot availability or rates.

 Our annual urban harvest celebration is taking place on Sunday, September 16th, from 12-5pm at Spadina Museum (285 Spadina Rd.).
 The event is sure to be awesome, but we can’t do it without amazing volunteers like you!